-Paper 2: Political and Social Protest Fiction
+Aspects of Political and Social Protest Writing

+"Writing was a political act and poetry was a cultural weapon."
+In year 13, you will cover the texts and critical material for paper 2b.
 Like 'Aspects of Comedy', this section of the course asks you to gain a good understanding of the whole genre of political and social protest writing.
-You will cover various texts to track the development of the genre.
-Then you will focus on 'A Doll's House' by Henrik Ibsen, 'The Kite Runner' by Khaled Hosseini and a collection of poetry by Yorkshire poet Tony Harrison.
+You will cover various extracts from political writing to track the development of the genre.